What is Payday Super?

 Qualifying Earnings includes all pay items that are currently treated as OTE and also includes additional amounts that are not classified as OTE (for example, commissions earned wholly from work performed outside of normal hours).

-Essentially Qualifying Earnings is the number which the ATO will use in calculating the Superannuation Guarantee Charge in the event you fail to meet Payday Super obligations.
-Please refer to the ATO resources regarding these concepts.
+Essentially, Qualifying Earnings is the number which the ATO will use in calculating the Superannuation Guarantee Charge in the event you fail to meet Payday Super obligations.
+Please refer to the ATO resources regarding these concepts, including this overview video

-We also invite Sybiz Visipay users to check our our Getting Ready for Payday Super webinar, a recording of which has been made available on our site.
+We also invite Sybiz Visipay users to check out our Payday Super and Sybiz Visipay 26.10 Update webinar (22 May 2026), a recording of which has been made available on our site.
 But please be aware updated information will be more reliable as it becomes available.

 Planning ahead

-• Upgrade to Sybiz Visipay 26.10 (released late April 2026).
+• Upgrade to Sybiz Visipay 26.10 (released 11 May 2026).
 This is the minimum version required to support Payday Super reporting for Single Touch Payroll.

-• Sybiz Visipay 25.10 has added a flag to designate pay items as Ordinary Time Earnings.
-Note that the name of this flag has changed to Qualifying Earnings (QE) from Sybiz Visipay 26.00.
+• Since Sybiz Visipay 26.00 pay items are able to be designated as Qualifying Earnings (QE) which is the flag that lets the ATO know the ESG applies to that pay item.
 Pay items should be reviewed to ensure they are flagged as required.
 Any pay items previously flagged as "Superannuation: Does Apply" will be flagged as QE.

-• Review your pay frequency as it may make sense to change to a less frequent payroll to reduce the administrative burden.
+• Review your pay frequency as it may make sense, if permitted, to change to a less frequent payroll to reduce the administrative burden.

 • Make plans now to move away from the Small Business Superannuation Clearing House, which will cease operation on 1 July 2026.